ansen01-svg/ipms-dev/README.md

 Work on your feature in the appropriate directory (backend or frontend).
 Make sure to:
 - Write clean, readable code
 - Follow project coding standards
-- Test your changes thoroughly
-- Document any new functionality

 ### Step 3: Commit Your Changes
 Make frequent, logical commits with descriptive messages: